'Friends: The Reunion' Releases Official Trailer -- Watch!

-'Friends: The Reunion' Releases Official Trailer Featuring a Cast Trivia Game and Emotional Table Reads
+'Friends: The Reunion' Trailer Features a Cast Trivia Game and Emotional Table Reads

 If you weren't already excited for Friends: The Reunion, you sure will be now!